doar-e/bak.doar-e.github.io/source/_posts/2013-10-12-having-a-look-at-the-windows-userkernel-exceptions-dispatcher.markdown

 Resetting default scope
 ```

-The idea now is to track the modification of the *nt!_KTRAP_FRAME.Eip* field as we discussed earlier (BTW, don't try to put directly a breakpoint on *nt!KiDispatchException* with VMware, it justs blow my guest virtual machine) via a hardware-breakpoint:
+The idea now is to track the modification of the *nt!_KTRAP_FRAME.Eip* field as we discussed earlier (BTW, don't try to put directly a breakpoint on *nt!KiDispatchException* with VMware, it just blows my guest virtual machine) via a hardware-breakpoint:

 ```text
 kd> ba w4 esp+68